oicr-gsi/shesmu/docs/language.md

 #### Sort
 - `Sort` _expr_

-Sorts the items in a list based on an integer or date returned by _expr_.
+Sorts the items in a list in ascending order based on an integer or date returned by _expr_.

 #### Reverse
 - `Reverse`